Bruin-Dev/Intelygenz/docs/snowflake/README.md

 # Snowflake

-## Create a private key for a user/service
+## Create a private key for a user or service
 To create a new user follow the [link](https://docs.snowflake.com/en/user-guide/key-pair-auth.html#configuring-key-pair-authentication) from snowflake about key creation

-It's only allowed to create users with keys to automate connection between services.
+It is only allowed to create users with keys to automate connection between services.
 If we need a key for testing purposes should be a temporary user or in a development infrastructure.
 Important to know that only a SECURITYADMIN user can modify users to have a key pair access.